CodePadawans/ataru/README.md

 ## Workflow with Travis CI

-1. Add ataru to your Gemfile.
+1. Add ataru to your project Gemfile.

+2. From the top level of your project execute:

+    `$ bundle install`

+3. To create the setup file for ataru (for more info read Setup section) execute:

+    `$ bundle exec ataru setup`

-2. In your .travis.yml file add...
+2. In your .travis.yml file add:

 - in case you want to check all the markdown files from your project:

-    `script:
+    ```
+    script:
      - bundle exec rake build
-     - bundle exec rake ataru check`
+     - bundle exec rake ataru check
+     ```

 - in case you want to check only specific markdown files from your project:

-    `script:
+    ```
+    script:
      - bundle exec rake build
-     - bundle exec rake ataru check [your Markdown files, with proper path, separated by empty space]`
+     - bundle exec rake ataru check [your Markdown files, with proper path, separated by empty space]
+     ```

 ## Setup

-For ataru to test not self-contained code, the user has to provide a specific setup file, which contains all the dependencies.
-The content of the setup file depends on the kind of application/ gem to be tested.
+The setup file has to be created in order to enable ataru to read your project source code and use it for its checks.
 Ataru comes with an easy to use generator for creating that file.
-When the generator process is finished, the setup file is automatically created and ready to be automatically passed to ataru.
+When the generator process is finished, the created setup file is automatically passed to ataru.

-If you need an ataru compatible setup file execute:
+To create the setup file execute:

-    $ bundle exec ataru setup
+    `$ bundle exec ataru setup`

-Open created file in your text editor and write down all the dependencies needed for the code snippets.
+Open created file in your text editor and:

+    `require "your_project_name"`

+Safe the file.

 ## Contributing